risk-first/website/menagerie/Coordination-Risk.md

 Hopefully, this model shows how _organisation_ can reduce [Coordination Risk](Coordination-Risk).
 But, to make this work, we need more _communication_, and this has attendant complexity and time costs.
 So, we can draw this diagram of our move on the [Risk Landscape](Glossary#Risk-Landscape):

 ![Coordination Risk traded for Complexity Risk, Schedule Risk and Communication Risk](images/kite9/coordination-1.png)

+### Staff As Agents

+Staff in a team have a dual nature:  they are **Agents** and **Resources** at the same time.
+The team [depends](Dependency-Risk) on staff for their resource of _labour_, but they're also part of the decision making process of the team, because they have [agency](Agency-Risk) over their own actions.

+Part of [Coordination Risk](Coordination-Risk) is about trying to mitigate differences in [Internal Models](Glossary#Internal-Model).
+So it's worth considering how varied people's models can be:
+ - Different skill levels
+ - Different experiences
+ - Expertise in different areas
+ - Preferences
+ - Personalities

+The job of harmonzing this on a project would seem to fall to the team leader, but actually people are self-organising to some extent.
+This process is called [Team Development](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development):

+> "The forming–storming–norming–performing model of group development was first proposed by Bruce Tuckman in 1965,[1] who said that these phases are all necessary and inevitable in order for the team to grow, face up to challenges, tackle problems, find solutions, plan work, and deliver results." - [Tuckman, _Stages Of Group Development_](https://en.wikipedia.org/wiki/Tuckman%27s_stages_of_group_development)

+Specifically, this describes a process whereby a new group will form and then be required to work together.
+In the process, they will have many _disputes_.
+Ideally, the group will resolve these disputes internally and emerge as a _Team_, with a common [Goal In Mind](Glossary#goal-in-mind).

+They can be encouraged with orthogonal practices such as [Team Building exercises](https://en.wikipedia.org/wiki/Team_building) (generally, submitting everyone to extreme experiences in order to bond them together).
+With enough communication bandwidth and entente, a motivated team will self-organise code reviews, information exchange and improve their practices.

+As decribed above, the job of [Coordination](Coordination-Risk) is [Resource Allocation](Coordination-Risk#problems-in-coordination), and so the skills of staff should be looked at as resources to allocate.
+This means handling [Coordination Risk](Coordination-Risk) issues like:

+ - People leaving, taking their [Internal Models](Glossary#Internal-Model) and expertise with them [Key Man Risk](Schedule-Risk#Staff-Risk).
+ - People often require external training, to understand new tools and techniques [Learning-Curve Risk](Communication-Risk#learning-curve-risk)
+ - People can get protective about their knowledge in order to protect their jobs [Agency Risk](Agency-Risk).
+ - Where there are mixed ability levels, senior developers might not help juniors as it "slows them down"
+ - People don't get on and don't help each other.

 ## In Living Organisms